djclarke92/nimrod/README.md

 * Input switch events can be a click, double click or long click, each can trigger different output actions
 * Input events can be chained together, e.g. if time is 6:30am and temperature sensor #2 is < 15 deg then turn on output #7 for 30 minutes

 Communication with each modbus device is polled.
 All digital inputs are active low, i.e. connect to 0V / Gnd to activate.
 All digital outputs are active low open collector outputs.

+On a Pi4, we recommend that you move the /var file system onto a USB3 hard drive otherwise the Pi's uSDHC card will die quite soon due to the number of writes.

 The Nimrod web page also supports displaying CCTV camera images and video streams, to do this you need the mount the CCTV image storage filesystem onto the Pi (edit /etc/fstab and create /etc/.smbpwd).
 The camera definitions are in the file/site_config.conf file.